getdirty75/asymetrics/src/articles/story-of-a-track-katibim.md

 templateKey: blog-post
 title: "Story of a track: Katibim"
 teaser: To celebrate the release of Samity's Katibim (feat.
-Orçun Sünear) on Dubquake, we took a trip through the past and spoke to the Sofia Steppers Don about the mysterious origins of this anthem !
+Orçun Sünear) on mighty label Dubquake, we took a trip through the past and spoke to the Sofia Steppers Don about the mysterious origins of this anthem !
 featuredimage: /img/theasymetrics_katibim_cover.jpg
 author: Malong
 categories: news